philskents/allotments-garden/Selecting and Creating Content.md

 ---
+type: note
 description: A Python script to select the notes to be published and output them
 published: true
-title: Selecting and Creating Content
-type: note
 ---
+# Selecting and Creating Content

 ---